-In response to concerns regarding planned development north of Heber City, UDOT met with Heber City, Wasatch County, and MAG to compare the population growth used as an input to MAG's travel demand model comparing that with approved subdivision developments.
+In response to concerns regarding planned development north of Heber City, UDOT met with Heber City, Wasatch County, and MAG to compare the population growth and land use used as an input to MAG's travel demand model comparing that with approved subdivision developments.
 This travel demand model is the tool that UDOT used to project traffic volumes in 2050, which is the design year for the EIS.
 Through this consultation, UDOT found that some of the approved development is expected to occur after 2050.
 After thorough consideration, UDOT determined that the approved MAG travel demand model reflects the best information available and did not need to be revised.
-However, based on the public concerns and information regarding anticipated development along North 40, UDOT will strive to make alternatives forward-compatible with any